 During the main tourist season the place can be crowded with people and with never-ending lines for buying the tickets.
 We recommend doing so online in advance at their official website.
 Knossos is 15 minutes car ride away from Heraklion and a huge parking lot is on the spot.

-After getting back to Chania we stayed in Mossa Well Being Hotel and we had a great time there!
-It surely lives up to its name.
+After getting back to Chania we stayed at Hyperion City Hotel & Spa and we had a great time there!
+The spa was amazing.
 Our room was very spacious and clean but oh my god the beds.
 I had the sleep of my life.
 Maybe it was also thanks to the high ceiling of the room, ergo it was full of fresh air.

 Imbros Gorge